keyan-m/cardano-account/README.md

 One solution would be limiting the policy IDs an account is willing to accept, which expands this limit with consent of the account's owner.

+Another limitation would be deposits from outside frontend providers (e.g. from CEXes).
+This is something that requires the separate address solution mentioned [earlier](#ecosystem-participation), and also passing of [CIP-69](https://github.com/cardano-foundation/CIPs/pull/321) which allows scripts to spend datum-less UTxOs.

 ### Withdrawals